Bessie (film)

 Bessie is a 2015 HBO TV film about the American blues singer Bessie Smith, and focuses on her transformation as a struggling young singer into "The Empress of the Blues".
 The film is directed by Dee Rees, with a screenplay by Rees, Christopher Cleveland and Bettina Gilois.
 Queen Latifah stars as Bessie Smith, and supporting roles are played by Michael Kenneth Williams as Smith's first husband Jack Gee, and Mo'Nique as Ma Rainey.
 The film premiered on May 16, 2015.
 By the following year Bessie was the most watched HBO original film in the network's history.
 The film was well received critically and received four Primetime Emmy Awards, winning for Outstanding Television Movie.

+Historical context

+The blues era started to gain popularity in the 20th century, evolving from African Americans singing songs.
+The blues were inspired by folk songs sung at work.
+Ma Rainey is known as the mother of Blues, who began her career in vaudeville and minstrel shows.
+Bessie Smith was introduced to Ma Rainey when she joined the tour.
+The film highlights the economic context of the time, focusing on the vaudeville circuit.
+The circuit coined the term TOBA, which stands for Tough On Black Asses.
+Historically, it was hard for these women to get jobs outside vaudeville because other companies preferred lighter-skinned workers.
+Bessie Smith would perform for both races, white and black people.
+But as seen through the film, Bessie cherished her time performing for her own people.
+At a time when the country was struggling through the Great Depression and the civil rights movement, the film highlights Bessise smith's emotions throughout.
+The sense that Bessie was beloved on stage yet lonely at home.
+The feeling that she was empty yet filled.
+Ultimately, this led Bessie to fight for feminism and injustice.